websterclay/knife-github-cookbooks/README.md

 Description
 -----------

-A knife plugin facilitating installing, updating, and tracking cookbooks found Github.
+A knife plugin facilitating installing, updating, and tracking Chef cookbooks found on Github.

 Installation
 ------------